xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > Elevation is limited to 0 to 44 for 3-D bar charts and 0 to 80 for
     > 3-D pie charts.

->
+> &nbsp;

-Perspective    is a number from 0 to 100% specifying the perspective of the chart.
+Perspective&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 100% specifying
+the perspective of the chart.
 Perspective corresponds to the Perspective box in the 3-D View dialog box in Microsoft Excel version 4.0.

   - > A higher perspective value simulates a closer view.